 I'm currently a 2020 research fellow in CoMPLEX (the Centre for Mathematics and Physics in the Life Sciences and Experimental Biology) at University College London.
-Prior to this, I was funded by a collaborative EPSRC sandpit grant as a postdoctoral researcher studying evolutionary models of nongenetic inheritance at the University of Cambridge and the University of Exeter, Penryn Campus.
-I obtained my PhD at the University of Groningen, where I used evolutionary models to understand the evolutionary interplay between mate choice behaviours and the evolution of the sexes.
+Prior to this, I was funded by a collaborative EPSRC sandpit grant as a postdoctoral researcher studying evolutionary models of nongenetic inheritance at the University of Cambridge and in close collaboration with the University of Exeter, Penryn Campus.
+I obtained my PhD at the University of Groningen, where I used evolutionary models to understand the role of genetic conflict evolutionary interplay between mate choice behaviours and the evolution of the sexes.

 My research uses mathematical models and computer simulations to investigate a range of evolutionary questions: